 The main thing is, just get out and talk to people.
 Ask a lot of questions, have a lot of coffees.
 You’ll learn everything you need to know quickly.

-Note: I’ve assembled this information to encourage more people to run – it would be great if there were a strong, diverse field of candidates for this year’s election.
+Note: I’ve assembled this information to encourage more people to run – it would be great if there were a strong, diverse field of candidates for this upcoming election.